Chapter in this post:

 The features of the UAG cover are briefly listed here: Shockproof, secure closure, ultra-light, FrogSkin handle, cooling slots.

-In the case of the cover there is a kind of rubber mat as a hinge between the upper and lower shell, which holds the two parts together.
-The material is named "FrogGrip" for the features above.
+The case has a kind of rubber mat that acts as a joint between the upper and lower shell, which holds the two parts together.
+At the top of the features, the material is called "FrogGrip".
 It has a very grippy surface, which is probably the reason for its name.

 The shells of the protective cover on my model are made of a transparent plastic that protects the top and bottom of the MacBook without blocking the view of the aluminum look.
 Incidentally, the rubber mat just mentioned is perfect for grabbing the MacBook to carry.
 The fingers find a good grip and the MacBook sits securely between the fingers when you have closed it and want to carry it.